MarianaCLages/LAPR2/docs/SprintB/US7/US7_RegisterEmployee.md

 ##### Question 3
 > **Question:**
-> How should we generate the SOC number, employee ID and the doctor index number ?
+> How should we generate the soc number, employee ID and the doctor index number ?

 > **Answer:**
 > The employee ID should be generated from the initials of the employee name and should include a number.
 The number should have 5 digits and it increases automatically when a new employee is registered in the system.
 For instance, if the company has 20 employees and the administrator wants to register a specialist doctor with the name Ana Maria Santos Moura, then the the employee ID for this specialist doctor should be AMSM00021.